Senator Robinson

 Legislation Signed into Law

-• Act 1 of 2023 – Eliminated all costs (including co-pays, deductibles and co-insurance) associated with screening breast MRI, breast ultrasounds and BRCA-related genetic testing and counseling for individuals at high risk for hereditary cancers who are insured under Pennsylvania law.
+• Act 1 of 2023 – Supports those fighting breast cancer by eliminating all costs (including co-pays, deductibles and co-insurance) associated with screening breast MRI, breast ultrasounds, and BRCA-related genetic testing and counseling for individuals at high risk for hereditary cancers who are insured under Pennsylvania law.

 House of Representatives Versions of Robinson’s Bills Signed into Law

-• Act 39 of 2024 – Provides Pennsylvanians better access to personalized treatments following a diagnosis of cancer and other specific diseases through biomarker testing and precision medicine.
+• Act 39 of 2024 – Improves cancer treatment access for Pennsylvanians by providing personalized treatments following a diagnosis of cancer and other specific diseases through biomarker testing and precision medicine.

-• Act 45 of 2024 – Establishes a fee structure for surplus lines insurance in personal transactions.
+• Act 45 of 2024 – Ensures insurance coverage for consumers with specialty items like boats or art collections by establishing a fee structure for surplus lines insurance in personal transactions.

-• Act 60 of 2024 – Allows recipients of the Global War on Terrorism Expeditionary Medal to apply for a specialty license plate.
+• Act 60 of 2024 – Honors Pennsylvania veterans by allowing recipients of the Global War on Terrorism Expeditionary Medal to apply for a specialty license plate.

-• Act 141 of 2022 – Increases penalties on public works contractors and subcontractors in Pennsylvania who fail to use the federal government’s E-Verify system to confirm that their employees are authorized to work in the United States.
+• Act 141 of 2022 – Promotes fairness within the construction industry by increasing penalties on public works contractors and subcontractors in Pennsylvania who fail to use the federal government’s E-Verify system to confirm that their employees are authorized to work in the United States.

-• Act 112 of 2022 – Honors Pennsylvania veterans who have served in both Afghanistan and Iraq with the opportunity to apply for a special license plate.
+• Act 112 of 2022 – Honors Pennsylvania veterans by providing those who have served in both Afghanistan and Iraq with the opportunity to apply for a specialty license plate.

 Robinson Bill Language Included in State Budgets